ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - You are able to provide the schedule of the matches and livestreams ahead of time.
 - Your tournament streams or otherwise shares its results in clear and legible English.

-If you satisfy the above criteria, you may make a request for extra visibility support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+If you satisfy the above criteria, you may request this support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 This request should include a base-level history of your tournament and its impact upon the community if you have not received this type of support before.
 Please also note that this additional support is not guaranteed under any circumstances, and is awarded at the osu! team's sole discretion.

 We recommend sending any such requests as early as possible to allow time for consideration.